grandparkla/beta/pages/home.markdown

 ## Welcome!

-All are invited to attend Grand Park’s free events & activities, have a picnic on the lawn, play in the splashpad, or stroll through the gardens any day of the year!
+All are invited to attend Grand Park’s free year-round events & activities, have a picnic on the lawn, play in the splashpad, or stroll through the gardens!

 <ol class="event-list">
   <li>